JasonQiu1/SLogo/README.md

         * Implemented all commands in the specification (SLOGO-06 to SLOGO-55) except those that interface with the view:
             * setpencolor, setpensize, pencolor, penup, pendown, showturtle, hideturtle, clearscreen
+        * Runs all commands until encountering an error
+        * Throws an error which should be caught by the view and displayed to the user when encountering an error with the given code

 * Features unimplemented:
     * Commands: